 Recognition is the formal three-day finale of the fourth-class (freshman) year when cadets are “recognized” as upper-class cadets and allowed to wear the Prop and Wings insignia on their flight caps.
 It is a ceremonial acknowledgment that the fourth-class has successfully met military training requirements and is prepared to continue the rigorous and rewarding Academy journey.
 Recognition consists of several activities including a leadership course, an assault course and “The Run to the Rock.”
 In addition to challenging the fourth-class cadets, recognition provides the three upper classes with an opportunity to develop their leadership skills.
 Individual squadron ceremonies and a wing-wide celebratory evening meal mark the end of Recognition.

-Founders Day is a traditional celebration of the legacy and future of the Air Force Academy and its founders.
-On 1 April, 1954, President Dwight D. Eisenhower signed Public Law 325 and authorized the establishment of the U.S. Air Force Academy.
+Founders Day is a traditional celebration of the legacy and future of the United States Air Force Academy and its founders.
+On 1 April, 1954, President Dwight D. Eisenhower signed Public Law 325 and authorized the establishment of the Academy.
 Speaking engagements are held at the Academy and abroad celebrating the anniversary.
 The Academy also hosts a parade the first Saturday in April.
 To learn more about Founders Day watch this video.

 This formal ball is exclusively for two-degree (junior) cadets.
 It is held during Graduation Week, before the second-class cadets become first-class cadets, and is where they receive their class rings and unveil the class crest.
 The rings are traditionally placed in a glass of champagne and are caught in the teeth following a toast.
-Air Force Academy rings are unique because they are made with white gold, instead of the yellow gold used at other service academies.
+United States Air Force Academy rings are unique because they are made with white gold, instead of the yellow gold used at other service academies.
 Designed by each class, one side of the ring bears the Academy crest, while the other side bears the class crest, which always includes elements from the Class of 1959’s crest: the class number, the class year, the Polaris star and the eagle.